Cannabis for PTSD

 • Increased heart rate.
 Smoking cannabis can result in an elevated heart rate.
 For those with sensitive hearts and cardiovascular complications, it can heighten the chances of a heart attack.

 • Intense nausea and vomiting.
-For those who are regular smokers, there is a chance of developing a health complication called cannabinoid hyperemesis syndrome.
+For those who regularly smoke, there’s a chance of developing cannabinoid hyperemesis syndrome.
 The disorder causes cycles of violent vomiting, nausea, and dehydration.
-If it progresses in severity, you may need emergency medical intervention.
-This is a rare consequence of long-term cannabis smoking but does occur in roughly 30% of self-identified long-term heavy cannabis smokers.
+If it progresses severely, you may need emergency medical intervention.
+This is a rare consequence of long-term cannabis smoking but does occur in roughly 30% of self-identified long-term heavy cannabis smokers. ¹²

-• Increase in anxiety and paranoia.
-This regularly occurs with those who are newcomers to cannabis but it can occur with those who use cannabis for a longer period of time.
+• Increased anxiety and paranoia.
+This is a regular occurence for newcomers to cannabis but may occur in those who use cannabis for a longer period of time.

 As far as safety, there is an importance of utilizing cannabis for the right reasons.
 It’s vitally important to follow recommendations set by physicians and mental health professionals.
-Consuming too much cannabis can be detrimental to treating the disorder and may cause symptoms to become more severe.
+Consuming too much cannabis can be detrimental to treating PTSD and may cause symptoms to become more severe.

-If you find that cannabis itself doesn’t help with anxiety, you may want to look into CBD for PTSD.
+If you find that cannabis itself doesn’t help with PTSD, you may want to look into CBD for anxiety.

 Legality of Cannabis

-Many states across the U.S. are legalizing marijuana for recreational and medicinal use.
-This has aided in furthering research into how cannabis could be beneficial for mental health disorders and complications in treating these conditions.
-However, there still exists some pushback and cannabis remains illegal on a federal level.
+Many states across the U.S. have legalized marijuana for recreational and medicinal use.
+This has allowed further research to reveal that cannabis may have benefits for mental health conditions.
+Still, cannabis remains federally illegal.

-In states where cannabis is medicinally legalized, PTSD is usually a qualifying condition thanks to recent research.
+In states where cannabis is medicinally legalized, PTSD is usually a qualifying condition.
 However, some states have limitations in their programs, such as the severity of PTSD and whether or not it’s treatment-resistant.
 We highly recommend researching your state’s program to learn more about how to obtain medical cannabis.

 Cannabis for PTSD Dosage Recommendation